Finding a Top Financial Advisor Firm in Washington, D.C.

 United Income, Inc. Investment Philosophy

 United Income prioritizes global diversification in its clients’ portfolios, taking into account each client’s time horizon, risk tolerance, other income sources and financial goals.
 The firm relies on correlation analysis and projections from Morningstar, Inc. to help it determine investments that capture assets classes well while being low-cost relative to other investments in the same asset class.

 The firm primarily invests in low-cost exchange-traded funds (ETFs), but it may also recommend stocks, bonds, mutual funds, corporate debt securities or governmental securities.

 To become a client of Capital Investment Advisors, you’ll need at least $25,000.
 This account minimum is on the lower end for financial advisor firms.
 As such, it’s unsurprising that the firm serves significantly more individuals than high-net-worth individuals.

 Capital Investment Advisors employs four financial advisors.
-As for certifications, there are two certified financial planners (CFPs), two certified public accountants (CPAs), one chartered financial consultant (ChFC), one chartered life underwriter (CLU) and one certified fund specialist (CFS).
+Among those four advisors are numerous certifications: two certified financial planners (CFPs), two certified public accountants (CPAs), one chartered financial consultant (ChFC), one chartered life underwriter (CLU) and one certified fund specialist (CFS).

 Capital Investment Advisors Background

 While it’s not really a young firm, Capital Investment Advisors is the most recently formed firm on this list.
 It was founded in 1998 by the firm’s current president and CEO, John Girouard, who has more than 30 years of experience in the industry.
 Aside from Girouard, the rest of the firm’s staff averages almost 20 years’ experience in asset management.

 Capital Investment Advisors emphasizes the importance of financial independence.
 The firm strives to help its clients achieve financial independence through its various services, which include: